Cost of a London Commute Study – 2021

 The benefits to our employees, our clients and our business of a location agnostic model have been significant and satisfying.
 Without the shackles of costly London commute, we achieved my goal of having a talented, connected and productive agency team who can live anywhere, and work anywhere, and deliver outstanding service to clients.

-We created this annual study into the time and financial costs faced by London bound commuters to shine a light on the costs they likely bear, and to the raise the level of debate about considering the newly tested alternative ways of working that are better for employees and better for business.
+We created this annual study into the time and financial costs faced by London-bound commuters to shine a light on the costs they likely bear, and to raise the level of debate about considering the newly tested alternative ways of working that are better for employees and better for business.

-This study looks at the cost of a commute when traveling to London from the most popular commuter towns.
-We’ve anchored our research around a nominal London central station of Kings Cross, one of London’s busiest underground stations.
+This study looks at the cost of a commute when travelling to London from the most popular commuter towns.
+We’ve anchored our research around a nominal London central station of King’s Cross, one of the city’s busiest underground stations.
 The costs measured in this study are time and financial but there are undoubtedly significant health and welfare costs which impact employees and their energy levels at work which are hard to objectify.
 These include: